 Many working people think that company-sponsored plans are enough to financially protect them.
-Having employer-provided life insurance is one of the best benefits a worker can get.
+Moreover, having employer-provided life insurance is one of the best benefits a worker can get.
 Company-sponsored plans are good, but the coverage is often not enough.
 It is still best to supplement it with individual life insurance.
-Knowing the differences between individual life insurance vs. company-sponsored plans will prove the absolute need for individual life insurance.
+In addition, knowing the differences between individual life insurance vs. company-sponsored plans will prove the absolute need for individual life insurance.

 Difference Between Individual and Company-sponsored Life Insurance Policy